ivarref/clj-paginate/README.md

             ; The second argument is a function that further processes the node.
             ; The function may for example load more data from a database or other external storage.
             (fn [{:keys [inst id] :as node}]
-              (Thread/sleep 10) ; do some heavy work
+              (Thread/sleep 10) ; Do some heavy work.
               (assoc node :value-from-db 1))

             ; The third argument should be a map containing the arguments to the pagination.
             ; Thus this map should contain either:
-            ; :first (Integer), how many items to fetch from the start, and optionally :after, the cursor, ; or :last (Integer), how many items to fetch from the end, and optionally :before, the cursor http-body)))
+            ; :first (Integer), how many items to fetch from the start, and optionally :after, the cursor, ; or :last (Integer), how many items to fetch from the end, and optionally :before, the cursor. http-body)))
 ```